 REVIEW: Jeff Coffin & Helen Gillet “Let ItShine” – Jazz Weekly

-By George W. Harris, Jazz Weekly Jeff Coffin plays just about every type of reed and beyond, teamed with Helen Gillet on cello and beyond on this collection of experimental … Read More
+By George W. Harris, Jazz Weekly Jeff Coffin plays just about every type of reed and beyond, teamed with Helen Gillet on cello and beyond on this collection of experimental tunes.
+Read more here.

 REVIEW: The Complete Louis Armstrong Columbia & RCA Victor Studio Recording Dates 1946-1966 – Jazz Weekly

-By George W. Harris, Jazz Weekly “This set is obviously a must-have for Armstrong fans, but it also serves as an inspiration for artists to stick with their vision, and … Read More
+By George W. Harris, Jazz Weekly “This set is obviously a must-have for Armstrong fans, but it also serves as an inspiration for artists to stick with their vision, and not succumb to the changing trends of the time.
+Some people adapt to the times, others transcend them, which is what this set shows Armstrong … Read More

 REVIEW: Michael Wolff “Live At Vitellos” – Jazz Weekly

-By George W. Harris, Jazz Weekly Vitellos is the venerable jazz club/restaurant best known for a) the hang out for the Rat Pack guys where they’d bring their broads up … Read More
+By George W. Harris, Jazz Weekly Vitellos is the venerable jazz club/restaurant best known for a) the hang out for the Rat Pack guys where they’d bring their broads up stairs for carousing and music and b) where Robert Blake shot his wife.
+It’s still a fantastic restaurant, and before the stupid COVID lockdown, hosted … Read More

 REVIEW: Dave Pietro: Hypersphere – Jazz Weekly

-By George W. Harris, Jazz Weekly Dave Pietro leads a post bop team of Alex Sipiagin/tp-fh, Ryan Keberle/tb, Gary Versace/key, Johannes Weidenmueller/b, Johnathan Blake/dr and Rogerio Boccato/perc as he interpretes … Read More
+By George W. Harris, Jazz Weekly Dave Pietro leads a post bop team of Alex Sipiagin/tp-fh, Ryan Keberle/tb, Gary Versace/key, Johannes Weidenmueller/b, Johnathan Blake/dr and Rogerio Boccato/perc as he interpretes his compositions with his alto, soprano and C melody sax along with flute in tow.
+Read more here.

 REVIEW: Orlando Le Fleming: Romantic Funk – The Unfamiliar – Jazz Weekly